Inner City Unit: Critical reception

 Attila the Stockbroker (using the name John Opposition) reviewed Punkadelic for Sounds as "weird and wonderful" while noting its "diversity of styles".
 AllMusic assessed the album as "Should one wish to make comparisons, the "regular" versions... are more complete than those included here... [but] this set is just as enjoyable as anything else the band released."

 Andy Ross in Sounds assessed New Anatomy poorly as "While ICU score full marks for variety... the overall standard of composition is average, the production limp, and the singing anaemic."
 AllMusic's retrospective assessment is also critical, declaring "they turned in one of the most disappointing records in the entire Hawkwind family tree, a disheveled, featureless, and melody-less gaggle of half-songs highlighted by two numbers ("Birdland" and "Forbidden Planet") but so hamstrung by the other eight that, even today, it's difficult to discern quite what they were trying to do."

 Sounds classed The President Tapes as a "wiggy-brilliant album [but] no go on the breaking new barriers."
 Dave Thompson reviewed the album for Melody Maker as "something of an acquired taste... stands guilty of not taking itself seriously...
 These songs, like the band who created them, are oddballs and, as such, should be cherished."
 Thompson's retrospective review for AllMusic is consistent with his contemporary analysis, being "up there with the very best music the band ever made, a tightly focused but, simultaneously, deliciously loose collection of riffs, rhythms, and - best of all - ideas that thoroughly corral all the promise that the band ever radiated without losing sight of the anarchy that was its stock in trade."

 Other activities

 Turner started his rhythm and blues and jazz rock outfit Nik Turner's Fantastic Allstars in the late 1980s.
 They eventually released an album Kubanno Kickasso! in 2001.

 Stupp played with many different bands with varying styles, moving from drums to guitar over time.

 In the 1980s, original guitarist Thoms started the three-piece heavy metal band Atomgods which, for a while, also featured Pond on bass.
 Thoms died of pancreatic cancer on 8 December 2010.

-Pond, Reeves and Stupp played together as Krankschaft, sometimes also joined by Turner, Dave Anderson and Erba to perform Inner City Unit songs as a tribute to Thoms.